go-pkgz/rest/README.md

 Recoverer is a middleware that recovers from panics, logs the panic (and a backtrace), and returns a HTTP 500 (Internal Server Error) status if possible.

+### OnlyFrom middleware

+OnlyFrom middleware allows access for limited list of source IPs.
+Such IPs can be defined as complete ip (like 192.168.1.12), prefix (129.168.) or CIDR (192.168.0.0/16)

+### Metrics middleware

+Metrics middleware responds to GET /metrics with list of [expvar](https://golang.org/pkg/expvar/).
+Optionally allows to restrict list of source ips.

 ## Helpers

 - `rest.JSON` - map alias, just for convenience `type JSON map[string]interface{}`